Deora (custom car): Design

+In 1967, it was unveiled in the Alexander brothers' home town during the Detroit Autorama, where it won nine awards including the Ridler Award.

 The name Deora came from a naming contest run by AMT model cars.
 Harry Bradley had proposed to call it XTAB (standing for eXperimental Truck Alexander Brothers).
 The winning entry was from a 13-year-old boy.
-The idea for the name "Deora" came from taking the "b" out of Debora, his girlfriend at the time, although many people assume that it came from and is a technically incorrect version of the Spanish word for “golden”.
+The idea for the name Deora came from a technically incorrect version of the Spanish word for "golden".

 Chrysler liked the resulting truck so well that they leased it for two years to display with their other factory concept cars.
 It was then put into storage after being sold to Al Davis.
-His son took the Deora out of storage in 1998 and Harry Bradley was asked to help restore it.
+His son took the Deora out of storage in 1998, and Harry Bradley was asked to help restore it.
 The finished restoration took part in the 50th-anniversary Detroit Autorama in 2002 as part of a special display of classic Alexander brothers customs.